rafal-bedkowski/JSFundamentalCourse/README.md

 ## Setup

-git clone the project on your machine
+clone project on your PC/MAC

-in progress
+scripts will show up further withe the project upgrade in progress

 Scripts you can use: